 Implementation of DiSSCo Prepare is governed by a working consortium of 30 natural history museums, universities, botanic gardens and related institutions, and each is party to the consortium agreement.
 The consortium parties are organized in a tripartite governance structure consisting of a Project Council, an Executive Board and a Coordinator.

 The Project Council is the ultimate decision-making body for DiSSCo Prepare, consisting of one representative from each participating institution, and meets annually.
 The council acts on its own initiative to formulate and consider proposals and make decisions regarding content, finances and intellectual property rights.
 The Project Council is chaired by the Project Coordinator and its work is facilitated by DiSSCo Prepare’s project manager and stream coordinators who participate without voting rights.
-Stream coordinators represent the interests of thematically related work packages (Business Stream and Science & Technology Stream) and ensure efficient coordination between streams.
+Stream coordinators represent the interests of thematically related work packages (Business Stream and Science & Technology Stream) and ensure efficient coordination across the project domains.

-The Executive Board (EB) ensures the smooth day-to-day implementation and final outputs of the project in accordance with the grant agreement and Project Council and General Assembly decisions.
-It monitors progress and assesses project compliance with the consortium plan and proposes necessary modifications to the Project Council for consideration.
+The Executive Board (EB) ensures the smooth day-to-day implementation and final outputs of the project.
+It monitors progress and assesses project compliance with the grant agreement and proposes necessary modifications to the Project Council for consideration.
 The board consists of the project coordinator, project manager, stream coordinators and work package leaders.
 Meetings are chaired by the project coordinator or delegated stream coordinator.

-In addition to its role as a consortium member, the Coordinator is the intermediary between the participating institutions and the funding authority (Horizon 2020) and administers all project related funding activities and represents the consortium in the relations with the funding authority.
+The Project Coordinator administers all project related funding activities and represents the consortium in the relations with the funding authority.
 The Coordinator performs all assigned tasks prescribed by both the grant and consortium agreements and in particular, is responsible to ensure participants meet agreed-to obligations, and serves as the waypoint for the transmission and validation of deliverables and documents.

 Management Support Team

 The Management Support Team (proposed by the Coordinator) assists and facilitates the work of the EB and the Coordinator in executing Project Council decisions, as well as in day-to-day project management.